mdnajimahmed/LocalSystem/helm-commands.md

 - `- removes whitespace, if before then removes leading space, else remove trailing space `

-- helm get manifest - `diff check between cluster version of yaml and helm version of yaml`
+- helm get manifest - `diff check between cluster version of yaml and helm version of yaml`, VVI to check what is running in the k8s cluster.